 This alpine home exemplifies the integrated kitchen concept.
 The kitchen is centered in the main living space with a breakfast nook and seating area flanking it.
 The space is open and uncluttered but there is still the impression of distinct yet connected spaces areas.

-Classic Family Space
+2. The Classic Family Space

 Northeast by Northwest’s kitchen arrangement offers the same benefits of a completely open floor plan but the space feels more defined.
 The kitchen, along with a dining area to the left, occupy one area while a partition and steps differentiates the living room.
 However, the low wall does not disrupt the line of sight and there is still a great deal of flow between the two rooms.

-Contemporary Open Kitchen
+3. The Contemporary Open Kitchen

 Meydenbauer Place embodies the best of contemporary kitchen design.
 Ample light, sleek cabinetry, and two islands create a versatile space for family living.
 A breakfast nook offers lakefront views and French doors allow easy access to the backyard.
 A glass countertop adds intrigue to the clean, modern lines of the room.
 The dining room sits just off the kitchen for a seamless kitchen space.